• Skip to primary navigation

 What does ricotta go with?

-You may have tried ricotta on crostini with grapes, but it is absolutely to die for when added to pasta.
+You may have tried ricotta in lasagna, it is absolutely to die for when added to pasta.
 When combined with parmesan cheese, you get a light, but creamy sauce perfect for macaroni pasta.
 Ricotta also goes great with tomatoes, bell peppers, or pesto.
 All of which you can add to this mac n cheese for more flavor.

 Show Stopper Sides